uclahs-cds/package-moPepGen/docs/vignette.md

 ### Alternate Translation Peptides

-Alternative translation peptides are those that harbor special events during translation, such as selenocysteine termination and W > F substants, the the genetic code are not altered (see [here](./call-alt-translation) for more details).
-Similiar to noncoding peptides, `callAltTranslation` only calls for peptides from the reference genome and annotation and do not take any GVF file as input.
+Alternative translation peptides are those that harbor special events during translation, such as selenocysteine termination and W > F substitutants, where the genetic code are not altered but a different polypeptide is produced (see [here](./call-alt-translation) for more details).
+Similar to noncoding peptides, `callAltTranslation` only calls peptides using reference transcripts.

 ```shell
 moPepGen callAltTranslation \